Updated for The War Within Patch 11.1 – 02/25/2025

 Step #3: Close WoW and then reopen it.
 Log onto your desired character and type in /simc into the chat box and then hit the Enter key.
 This should display a pop-up full text that is already highlighted.
 Copy this text, since you’ll need it later.
 The hotkey ctrl+C can be used to do this.

-Gear Compare, for example, will ask you to provide different gear combinations that are manually entered in and then compare them to your current gear that your character is wearing.
-Other options, such as Top Gear, may use all of the gear straight from your bags instead.
-Once you’ve selected your options, if they show up, scroll down and hit the Green button near the bottom of the page.
-Quick Sim is used for the example here.
-You can change the parameters for each kind of sim to see how your spec matches up for different fights.
+Step #6: After you’ve selected your items, if applicable, scroll down and you can change the parameters for each kind of sim to see how your spec matches up for different fights.
 Fight durations, number of bosses, fight style and more can all be changed under the simulation options buttons.
 This is especially useful for specs that use dots as their main source of damage and specs with longer cooldowns that don’t line up with the usual 5 minute fight duration.
+Hit the green button near the bottom of the page to start the sim.

-Step #6: Once you hit that green button at the bottom of the page, the sim will begin.
-Not much to do until it’s complete.
-There is some priority given to those that support raidbots via their Patreon, but it isn’t necessary to do so to get the full benefit of running these sims, unless you’re running a ton of simulations.
-When the sim is complete, you should get a screen similar to the one below.
-Of course, it will vary based on the simulation option chosen earlier.
+Step #7: Now you just wait for the sim to finish processing.
+There is some priority given to those that support raidbots via their Patreon, but it isn’t necessary to do so to get the full benefit of running these sims, unless you’re running a ton of simulations or your sim in question has a lot of combinations.
+When the sim is complete, you should get a screen similar to the one below; Most options will give you a direct comparison between different combos while Quick Sim will give you a damage profile.
 You can mouse-over the icons under your character’s portrait to read the specific piece or talent used.

-Notes on how to use Simc and Raidbots
+General Notes and Caveats on how to use Simc and Raidbots

-Unless some more advanced settings are used, most of the results given from raidbots are for single target fights with no movement and no mechanics with a 5 minute duration, known as the Patchwerk fight style.
+Unless some more advanced settings are used, most of the results given from raidbots are for single target fights with no movement and no mechanics with a 5 minute duration, known as the Patchwerk fight style (Named after the Patchwerk boss from Naxxramas).
 The default settings will also apply ideal food, stat and raid buffs, which might not be present if you’re practicing on a target dummy.
 Feel free to adjust the fight style, fight duration and number of bosses to fit the fight you’re simming for.
+Take note that not every fight style is supported for every spec outside of Patchwerk sims.

 However, just because a character does well on the simulations does not mean your performance will immediately reflect it, nor does it mean that the results will be present in all situations.
-This is mainly to provide an ideal testing environment due to the lack of satisfactory test environments in-game.
 View the results instead as a goal to reach rather than a starting point.

-Furthermore, almost every report given by Raidbots will not tell you how a rotation is being done with certain talents or trinkets.
-This means that if you have ‘perfected’ your current rotation and you feel your numbers aren’t where they should be, something needs to change in your current rotation before you start trying out other talents/stats to make sure that you are doing what you need to.
-However, you can run a Quicksim and enable the Detailed SimC Report option under the More Options setting.
-When that sim finishes, you can scroll down and find a sample rotation that the sim used that you can use for your opener.
+Furthermore, Raidbots will not tell you how a rotation is being done by default.
+You can run a Quicksim and enable the Detailed SimC Report option under the More Options setting.
+When that sim finishes, you can scroll down and find a sample rotation that the sim used that you can also use for your opener/rotation.
 It won’t tell you the reasons why it’s using specific abilities, but most of the APLs for each spec are constructed with help from folks that write the Wowhead rotation guides.

 Conclusion

-Raidbots is not the only source of sims, but it is the most readily available for doing so.
-Feel free to see if other simulation applications, such as magicsim for Shadow Priests, as they could end up fitting your needs better.
+Raidbots is not the only source of sims, but it is the most readily available space for doing so.
+There have been other places to run sims throughout WoW’s history, but they’ve usually been niche and may not be up to date.
 Finally, simulations are not the be all, end all.
 Simulations can use your gear to show potential, but it is up to the player to prove that potential as reality.

 Raidbots and other simulations like it are best used to simulate dps.
 Healing for healers and damage prevention for tanks have too many variables needed to actually run reliable sims for healing and tanking respectively.
-A site known as Questionably Epic can be used for simming healing output, but not every spec is available on that site.
+A site known as Questionably Epic can be used for simming healing output.
 However, you can still use raidbots to simulate your dps for most healing and tanking specializations.
 This can help push damage checks in progression fights, but do be mindful that those two roles have other duties to perform in combat.